What is Illumio Core?

-Illumio key benefits include:
+Key benefits include:

 Without adaptive security, businesses are slowed down due to the overwhelming number of firewall rules, manual changes required to policies, and the possibility of errors leading to outages or serious vulnerabilities and breaches.
 Adaptive security automatically accounts for moves, scale, and changes to applications and infrastructure that are typical of modern data centers.

-Illumio ASP is a software solution built around the specific and accurate context of the workload and application.
+Illumio Core is a software solution built around the specific and accurate context of the workload and application.
 Illumio listens to and understands the services and active network connections that are running on a workload.

-Illumio ASP enforces security policies for workloads running in any bare-metal server, virtual machine, or containerized host without any dependencies on the underlying network (VLANs, subnets, zones, physical or software defined, etc.), hypervisor, or environment (data centers and private, public, or hybrid clouds).
+Illumio Core enforces security policies for workloads running in any bare-metal server, virtual machine, or containerized host without any dependencies on the underlying network (VLANs, subnets, zones, physical or software defined, etc.), hypervisor, or environment (data centers and private, public, or hybrid clouds).
 Illumio does not simply automate or repurpose existing security capabilities, it applies security in a unique and innovative way.

-Illumio ASP enables IT to write policies in natural language based on the Role, Application, Environment, and Location of the workload.
+Illumio Core enables IT to write policies in natural language based on the role, application, environment, and location of the workload.
 These policies are then translated into granular security rules, without the need to specify IP addresses, subnets, VLANs, or zones.

 Learn more about the customers using Illumio.